Parkour-Labs/simple_sm/README.md

 ## Getting started

-To use this library, add `simple_sm` as a dependency in your pubspec.yaml, then it should be good to go.
+To use this library, add `simple_sx` as a dependency in your pubspec.yaml, then it should be good to go.

 ## Usage